 The invitation of Christmas is that we keep this gift of surprise alive in our hearts.

-I decided to do something about it.
-As I thought about the word “surprise” in relation to the birth of Jesus, I was inspired to add an unexpected twist to a family tradition.
+Thinking about the element of “surprise” inspired me to add an unexpected twist to a family tradition.

 It’s long been an annual rite to give my kids a book for Christmas.
 I love children’s literature with a passion.
 Love You Forever, Goodnight Moon, and The Runaway Bunny were among their earlier gifts.
 As my brood grew up, they began requesting specific reads on their own.